This page covers the design and build for the galley area of our RAM ProMaster camper van conversion.

-The stove is a 2 burner Atwood that appears to be built well and works fine in the bit of testing we have done.
+Our stove is a two burner Atwood that appears to be built well and works fine in the bit of testing we have done.
 We also got an optional stainless steel cover made for the stove that provides some counter top space when the stove is not in use.
 The stainless steel cover is nice and functional, but does not fit quite flat on the counter top.
 The cover also forms a fire shicld around three sides of the stove when cooking — something I think is a very good feature.
 Note: this stove does not appear to be available anymore, but there are similar cooktops available from Atwood and others.

 The Stove does not have any kind of auto ignition system, so you have to manually light the burners.
 Still looking for a good pizo-electric lighter gadget if you know of any.